-6.6.2.5.6 oneM2M Resource Interworking
+6.6.3.57 oneM2M Resource Interworking

-Not Applicable
+Not Applicable.

-6.6.2.6 upgradeFirmware
+6.6.3.6 upgradeFirmware

+6.6.3.6.1 Description

 This service capability is a complex operation for AEs to upgrade firmware on one or more devices.
 The service capability utilizes orchestration rules for the related management operations such as downloadFirmware, installFirmware, getFirmwareInformation, getFirmwareExecInstance and reportFirmwareStatus according to the business process.

 This service capability permits AEs to upgrade the firmware on individual device, multiple devices or a group of devices.
 In addition the upgrade of the firmware is permitted based on a schedule for each of the operations.